 Many different work accidents can result in neck, back and spinal cord injuries.
 Back injuries can affect a worker for life with lasting harm such as chronic pain or – in the most severe cases – irreversible paralysis.
 Common back injuries include herniated discs, nerve damage, muscle sprains, joint injuries, degenerative disc disease, fractured vertebrae, paraplegia and quadriplegia.
 Like soft-tissue damage, back and spine injuries can occur in traumatic accidents or due to repetitive motions.

-Workers can suffer traumatic brain injuries if they hit their heads in any type of accident, including a fall or transportation accident.
+Workers can suffer traumatic brain injuries if they hit their heads in any type of accident, including a fall or a transportation accident.
 A bump, blow or jolt to the head could cause a concussion or a severe brain injury, such as hemorrhage (bleeding) or edema (swelling).
 An object falling and striking a worker’s head could also cause a brain injury, as can acts of violence from people and animals (e.g., penetrating head injuries from a gunshot wound).
 Traumatic brain injuries from work accidents can result in long-term or permanent brain damage.

 Severe workplace accidents in Colorado can result in amputations, such as lost fingers or severed limbs.
 A worker’s arms or legs could get crushed by heavy machinery at work or pulled into a dangerous piece of equipment.
 This is especially true if the equipment was missing its machine guard.
 If a loss of limb or digit occurs, the worker’s life will never be the same.
 Amputations are catastrophic injuries that often interfere with a victim’s ability to earn a living.